 What are Shielded VMs and Confidential VMs?

 Shielded VMs provide Secure Boot, vTPM, and Integrity Monitoring to protect against rootkits and bootkits.
-Enable for compliance-critical workloads.
-Confidential VMs encrypt data during processing in RAM using AMD SEV.
-Protects against physical access to hardware.
-Confidential VMs use N2D instances and have slight performance overhead (5-10%).
+Confidential VMs encrypt data during processing in memory, protecting against certain forms of physical or hypervisor-level access.
+Both are optional features for compliance-sensitive workloads.